-Proposals submitted to USGS must include a supplementary document of no more than two pages labeled "Data Management Plan" (DMP).
+Proposals submitted to USGS must include a supplementary document of no more than four pages labeled "Data Management Plan" (DMP).
 This supplementary document should describe how the proposal will conform to USGS policy on the dissemination and sharing of research results and associated data.
-Two examples of data management plans are included in Attachment C. Additional examples are available at https://www2.usgs.gov/datamanagement/plan/dmplans.php.
-In rare cases, a DMP may include only the statement that no detailed plan is needed (e.g. "No data are expected to be produced from this project"), as long as the statement is accompanied by a clear justification.
+Please see section 9 (b)(2) Data Availability, found on page 36 in the program announcement that states that data collected under a federal grant must be made available to the USGS.
+In rare cases, a DMP may include only the statement that no detailed plan is needed (e.g. "No data are expected to be produced from this project"), if the statement is accompanied by a clear justification.